Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 On our way to the volcano we passed through lunar landscapes.
 We

 crossed rivers and small canyons.
-Obviously there were no
+We were in the typical wild nature of Iceland

-top together with the other tourists.
+top of the vulcano Askya together with the other tourists.
 Among the rock cliffs

 there were the "usual" natural wonders.
 When we reached the top